vishvAsa/notes/economics/tax/usa.md

 For conceptual details, see the [capital-gains page](../capital-gains/).

 Pre tax retirement savings (taxed on withdrawal):

-- 401(k) a type of 401(a) plan.
+- 401(k) a type of Employer sponsered 401(a) plan.
-- IRA
+- IRA - opened by individual.
+No matching contributions.

-Post tax retirement savings (not taxed on withdrawal):
+Post tax retirement savings (not taxed on withdrawal) - Roth IRA.
+No US tax on accrual.

+- Withdrawals (Tax-free in USA)
-- Roth IRA.
-Contributions can be withdrawn anytime.
-Earnings can be withdrawn after age 59.5 (5 years must have passed since account opening.)
+  - Contributions can be withdrawn anytime.
+  - Earnings can be withdrawn after age 59.5 (5 years must have passed since account opening.)

 ### Inherited retirement funds
 - Money in traditional IRAs, employer-sponsored retirement plans including 401(k)s and 403(b)s, and annuities are treated as income in respect of a decedent, and therefore taxed to the heir.
 - Exceptions - Roth IRAs and Roth 401(k)s.
 "No taxes are due on inherited Roth distributions as long as the account had been open at least five years at the time of the owner’s death.
 If the original owner dies before the five-year period has elapsed, you can satisfy the holding period by rolling the account over into an inherited Roth IRA and waiting until the holding period has passed."

+So, move regular IRA to roth IRA before dying! +++(5)+++

 ## Non resident (both by visa and tax purpose test) aliens
 - General flat rate (even divideds)- 30%
 - US India tax treaty - [IRS site](https://www.irs.gov/pub/irs-trty/india.pdf).

 ### Most Capital gains
 - 0 US tax otherwise as per [IRS](https://www.irs.gov/individuals/international-taxpayers/fixed-determinable-annual-periodical-fdap-income) and [investopedia](https://www.investopedia.com/ask/answers/06/nonusresidenttax.asp)